 Shocker alert!
 Insurers are in business to make a profit.
 Profits are made by selling enough insurance to cover all business expenses and pay for all covered insurance claims.

 Insurance companies pour over existing claims data from previous years and continually adjust their pricing to find a balance between charging too little and not making a profit, versus charging too much and losing business to competitors.

 We’ll spare you the finer details, but as it turns out, rental properties have a higher statistical frequency and severity of claims than primary residences.
-Therefore, they are more expensive to insure.
+Therefore, landlord insurance is more expensive.
 Period.

 Human nature.
 Both the landlord and the tenants may be contributing factors in why there are more claims.

-The property owner may perform less maintenance on the rental property than their own home.
+The property owner may perform less maintenance on the building than their own home.
 After all, it’s an investment.
 The idea is to spend as little money as possible to make the venture profitable.